 The most important thing to remember when shipping is that your customers come first.
 Make sure you provide them with the best possible experience by choosing a carrier that offers excellent customer service.

 3. Packaging your Product for Shipping

-One of the most important aspects to delivery is packing correctly.
+One of the most important aspects of delivery is packing correctly.
 If the parcel is not packaged well, it could be damaged or lost in transit, and that would be bad news for both you and your customer.
-To read more about packaging correctly, take a look at this article.
+To read more about packaging correctly, take a look at this packaging article.